The federal rule changes November 2, 2026

 Buyer purchases a Florida home without solar panels.
 Title search is clean.
 No UCC-1 liens exist at closing.

-After closing, homeowner receives aggressive marketing for "$0 down solar" programs and "free solar" offers from installation companies.
+The first summer power bills arrive.
+At the same time, the homeowner receives aggressive marketing for "$0 down solar" and "free solar" offers from installation companies.

-Solar leasing company files a UCC-1 financing statement to protect their equipment investment.
-Homeowner may not be clearly informed this is happening.
+The solar leasing company files a UCC-1 financing statement to protect their equipment investment.
+The homeowner may not be clearly informed this is happening.

 This timeline reveals why the problem is so widespread.
 The lien doesn't exist during the home purchase when title searches occur.
 It's created afterward, through a separate transaction that many homeowners don't fully understand until it creates obstacles to their financial flexibility.